alangunning/doc-ai-analysis-starter/README.md

 from docai.metadata import DublinCoreDocument
 ```

+Each source file may include a sibling ``*.dc.json`` metadata record.
+The
+metadata stores a blake2b checksum and tracks which processing steps have been
+completed.
+Conversion, validation, and vector generation scripts consult this
+file to skip work for unchanged documents and only rerun missing steps.

 ## GitHub Workflows

 - **Convert** – auto-converts newly added `data/**/*.pdf` files and commits sibling format outputs.